-11. Education innovation
+11. Education innovation (revised)

-Belief: SCSBA supports the collaborative exploration and implementation of innovative ways to transform the assessment and delivery of public education in South Carolina.
+Belief: SCSBA supports the collaborative exploration and implementation of innovative ways to transform the assessment and delivery of public education in South Carolina that embody the principles outlined in the Profile of the South Carolina Graduate adopted by the state in 2016.

-Rationale: SCSBA is part of a coalition of business, education, policy and community leaders under the auspices of New Carolina, the South Carolina Council on Competitiveness called TransformSC.
+Rationale: SCSBA is part of a coalition of business, education, policy and community leaders under the auspices of the South Carolina Council on Competitiveness called TransformSC.
 The initiative is devoted to identifying and launching new learning models in the state's public schools and helping to foster the conditions in which they can thrive.
-This public-private movement - TransformSC - seeks to:
+This public-private movement seeks to: